How to buy the best vacuum cleaner

 These prevent fine dust particles and allergens from escaping back into the room when cleaning.
 Some can be washed clean, others have a self-cleaning action, and others need replacing periodically.
 Doing this is important, as it affects how well your vacuum works, so it's worth checking how easy this is to do.

 We test how well each vacuum's filters prevent dust escaping back into the room.
-We've found some that let out almost as much dust as they pick up, while others retain more than 99% of small dust particles, so be sure to check our vacuum cleaner reviews for the models you can rely on to keep dust locked up.
+We've found some that let out almost as much dust as they pick up, while others retain more than 99% of small dust particles, so be sure to check our for the models you can rely on to keep dust locked up.

 Ease of use